birkenfeld/stm_display_rust/README.md

 ST-Link v2).
 Then `cargo run --release` runs GDB, flashes and runs the image.  `openocd` should just keep running in the background.

-An alternate way is to use the `st-flash` utility, as shown in `run-alternate`.
-To use this from `cargo run --release`, change the runner in `.cargo/config`.
+An alternate way is to use the `st-flash` utility.

 ### Simulator